barionleg/Xipho/docs/icecast-2.4.1/config-file.md

 no need.
 Another possibility is to use an `<ssl>` boolean setting which informs Icecast that a secured connection is to be used.
 A common use for using a secure connection would be for admin page access.

-## backward compatibility with Shoutcast source clients
+## Backward compatibility with Shoutcast source clients

 The following shows how we can extend a single listen-socket to work with Shoutcast style source clients.
 There are two issues shoutcast source clients have over icecast source clients, one is the lack of mountpoint